 This option to the general M.B.A.
 Program offers an opportunity for concentration in the area of information systems.
-The Information Systems curriculum is intended to give students an understanding of the development, implementation, management, and application of computerized software systems in modem organizations in which information systems has become a major component of daily operations.
+The Information Systems curriculum is intended to give students an understanding of the development, implementation, management, and application of computerized software systems in modern organizations in which information systems has become a major component of daily operations.
 Students in the M.B.A.
 Information Systems curriculum must also demonstrate competence in at least one procedural programming language.
-The requirements for the option are:
+Anyone without the requisite technical background will be required to take certain undergraduate IS courses as determined by the IS/DS Department Head.

-Courses Semester Hours ,
+Required Courses Semester Hours

+INFO 6250 Information Resource Management 3

 INFO 6560 Database Management

-INFO 6700 Data Communications
+INFO 6700 Data Communications and Distributed Systems

-INFO 6750 Structured Design

-INFO 6800 Software Design Management ,
+INFO 6780 Systems Analysis and Design

 Total Hours 12